 - Open ExFolders application.
 From File menu, click Connect.
-In the Connect page, select Public Folders option and then click Global catalog.
+On the Connect page, select Public Folders option, and then click Global catalog.

 - Now in Public Folder tree, go to the top-level folder.
 Right-click on it and select Show deleted subfolders option.
 Doing this will make deleted folder (in Red characters) to appear.

-- Click the Folder that reappear in Red and click Recover Folder option.
+- Click the Folder that reappears in Red and click Recover Folder option.
 Within a few seconds, you can access your deleted Public Folder in your Outlook.